Poland Energy Information

 Renewable in % Electricity Production

-The 2020 target of the European Directive on renewables to reach a 15% share of renewables in the final consumption was not reached (12.9% in 2020).
-The energy policy until 2040 aims to reach at least 23% of renewable energy sources in gross final energy consumption in 2030 (i.e. the upper value of the NECP target of 21-23%), of which at least 32% is in electricity (compared to 27% in the NECP), 28% in heating, and 14% in transport.
+The 2020 target of the European Directive on renewables for a 15% share of renewables in the final consumption was not reached (12.9% in 2020 and 13% in 2021).
+The energy policy until 2040 aims to reach at least 23% of renewable energy sources in the final energy consumption in 2030 (i.e. the upper value of the NECP target of 21-23%), of which at least 32% is in electricity (compared to 27% in the NECP), 28% in heating, and 14% in transport.

 Interactive Chart Poland Share of Renewables in Electricity Production (incl hydro)